-My family follows what some call a Flexitarian diet.
+My family follows a Flexitarian diet.
 We eat mostly plant-based foods while allowing meat and other animal products in moderation (but very little dairy).
 So we eat mostly vegan, but with a little flexibility.
 We supplement meat during the times when we’re eating fewer carbohydrates.
 I am a self-taught cook and I do the majority of the cooking in my home.
 So I’ve tried a vast array of recipes over the years!

 There are a million cookbooks in the world, but these are a few of my absolute favorites and are the ones I plan to keep on my shelf even as I strive for a minimalist home.
 I’ll add more as I discover additional praiseworthy cookbooks.